 The Office of the Provost and the University Assessment Committee (UAC) facilitate two ongoing, parallel, and interrelated processes that make up the university-wide assessment system.
 Programs submit an assessment report every year and, using the longitudinal data, conduct a comprehensive program review and create a strategic plan every three to seven years.

 As one part of the two-fold process that makes up the university-wide assessment system, academic programs, student support services, colleges, and divisions submit annual reports to the UAC and the Office of the Provost on the student learning assessment data, findings, and actions they have taken and will take to support and advance student learning.
-Learn more >
+Learn more about annual assessment reporting >

 As the other part of the two-fold process that makes up the university-wide assessment system, academic programs undergo a periodic internal program review that entails a deep dive into their curriculum and educational effectiveness and results in the establishment of a long-term strategic plan.
-Learn more >
+New academic programs complete a review following their third full year in the catalog that compares their initial projections with their first three years.
+Learn more about academic program review and strategic plan >

 Assessment of student learning entails many key components, including identifying program learning outcomes; mapping those outcomes to the courses and curriculum; establishing measures, rubrics, and benchmarks; collecting and analyzing student learning data on those outcomes; and making curricular and/or instructional changes based on the findings.
-Learn more >
+Learn more about assessment resources >

-Need guidance to further your assessment process?
-We offer consultations, meetings, and workshops to help with the following:
+If you need guidance to further your assessment process, we offer consultations, meetings, and workshops to help with the following:

 - Draft student learning outcomes